Andrios17/T1A3---Library-CLI/README.md

 Again, the code utilsied to perform this feature is simple in its implementation.

-When the user enters the prompt to perform this feature, the program will open the JSON file used to store all the dictionarys created to store the books.
+When the user enters the prompt to perform this feature, the program will open the JSON file used to store all the dictionary's created to maintain the library.
 It will then display each book to the terminal.

-If the there are no books stored in the JSON file.
-The user will be notified and guided to revert to the add books feature to begin building their library so any books added can be displayed.
+If there are no books stored in the JSON file, the user will be notified and guided to revert to the add books feature to begin building their library so any books added can be displayed.

 There is a prompt to return the main menu which the user can initiate when they are finished viewing the library.